-Leadership Team
+Management Team

-Chief Executive and Directors.
+A meeting of the Chief Executive and Heads of service.

 Medium Term Financial Strategy (MTFS)

 This is a financial planning document that sets out the future years financial forecasts for the Council.
 It considers local and national policy influences and projects their impact on the general fund revenue budget, capital programme and HRA.
 It usually covers a four year time frame.